vikingdata/articles/databases/mysql/mysql_backup_restore_replication.md

    * Grep for errors.

-TODO: other checks : count events, triggers, stored procedures, no of DATABAES, no of tables
+TODO: other checks : count events, triggers, stored procedures, no of DATABASES, no of tables